 Before I began working at ACS, I spent five years recording oral histories with StoryCorps and helped to open a butcher shop and salumeria called Ends Meat.
 I received my B.A. in American Studies from Columbia University in 2006 and my M.S. in Applied Social Research from Hunter College in 2018.
 Check out my resume for more details.

-I live in Katonah, NY with my wife, Jaime, daughter, Maya, and cats, Isabella, Chuck, and Walter.
+I live in Katonah, NY with my wife, Jaime, daughters, Maya and Tessie, and cats, Isabella and Walter.
 Get in touch at email@example.com.

 - May, 2020